ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 Error:  0.046580%
 ```

 We were able to approximate $\pi$ with an error of $0.053965$% !
-Let's jump to the next exmaple.
+Let's jump to the next example.

 ### Estimating Euler's number